amesones-dev/blog/_posts/2023-02-8-gcp-python-logging.md

 In GCP, [Google Cloud Operations]( (Google Cloud Operations)) provides, among other things, logging and monitoring with [Google Cloud Logging](https://cloud.google.com/logging) and [Google Cloud Monitoring](https://cloud.google.com/monitoring).

-A good practice is to always add logging and monitoring capabilities to your team applications, even for small projects, pilots, proofs of concept, etc. In general, GCP APIs are ready to scalate easily, so if your proof of concept gets to become a product, your app Ops tooling is ready and requires minimal change to go to production.
+A good practice is to always **add logging** and monitoring capabilities to your team applications **from the start**, even for small projects, pilots, proofs of concept, etc. In general, GCP APIs are ready to scalate easily, so if your proof of concept gets to become a product, your app Ops tooling is ready and requires minimal change to go to production.

 ### Google Cloud Logging